Skip to main content

 Processing occurs in the order received by mail.
 The processing time can be up to 12 weeks during the spring and summer.

-• Registration processing is within a few days when renewing online.
+• Registration renewals are processed and mailed within 7-10 business days when renewing online.

 • If you registered through an Agent, processing occurs in the order received by mail.